Veering branched surfaces, surgeries, and geodesic flows: Background

 We record some simple yet important properties of the unstable branched surface.

-\begin{prop} Let $\Delta$ be a veering triangulation of a 3-manifold $M$ and let $B$ be its unstable branched surface. \begin{enumerate}[label=(\roman*)] \item Each sector of $B$ is a quadrilateral, hence in particular homeomorphic to a disc. \item Each component of $M \backslash \backslash B$ is a cusped torus shell. \item The components of the branch locus of $B$ can be oriented in a way such that at each triple point, the orientation of each component induces the maw coorientation on the other component. \item Consider $B$ as a cell complex as in \Cref{defn:branchsurf}.
+\begin{prop} Let $\Delta$ be a veering triangulation of a 3-manifold $M$ and let $B$ be its unstable branched surface. \begin{enumerate}[label=(\roman*)] \item Each sector of $B$ is a disc with $4$ corners. \item Each component of $M \cut B$ is a cusped torus shell. \item The components of $\brloc(B)$ can be oriented in a way such that at each triple point, the orientation of each component induces the maw coorientation on the other component. \item Consider $B$ as a cell complex as in \Cref{defn:branchsurf}.
 Then $\Delta$ is the dual ideal triangulation to $B$. \end{enumerate} \end{prop}

 \begin{proof} All of these are straightforward, but we will write down some references for the interested reader.
 For (i), see \cite[Section 6]{SS19}.
 For (ii), see \cite[Proposition 2.9]{AT22}.
 For (iii), orient the components within each tetrahedron to go from the top faces to the bottom faces.
 For (iv), see \cite[Section 6]{SS19} again. \end{proof}